-At the time of writing, Halifax’s SIPPs come with an investment cap of £40,000 per year.
+At the time of writing, you can pay up to £40,000 per year into a Halifax SIPP and still qualify for tax relief.
 You will pay no capital gains tax or income tax on your pension investments and receive between 20% and 45% tax relief on the money you pay in (depending on your tax band).

 You will earn interest on any cash balance held in the account and the amount generated is tied to the Bank of England’s base rate.

-Vanguard is launching a low-cost SIPP in 2020, a product which comes with no wrapper or setup charges as well as no exit fees.
+Vanguard launched a low-cost SIPP in 2020, a product which comes with no wrapper or setup charges as well as no exit fees.
 In fact, you will only pay an account fee, a fund fee and transaction costs – all other charges have been waived for this product.